sizeofint/webp-animation/readme.md

 - libraries: libwebp (0.6.1), giflib 5.1

-Package provides prebuilt dependencies for Linux, but if you want rebuild by your own, run [deps/build-deps-linux.sh](deps/build-deps-linux.sh)
+Package provides prebuilt dependencies for Linux, but if you want to rebuild by your own, run [deps/build-deps-linux.sh](deps/build-deps-linux.sh)